 The first phase of the public consultation took place from Wednesday, the 10th October to the 5th of December 2012; (8 weeks) as part of the public consultation process.
-In accordance with the provisions of Section 11 of the Planning and Development Act (2000) as amended, and the SEA Directive, a copy of the Scoping Issues Report was circulated to the following Environmental Authorities: Environmental Protection Agency (EPA); Minister for the Environment, Community & Local Government: Minister for the Arts, Heritage & the Gaeltacht(DA,H&G); Minister for Communications, Marine and natural Resources(DC,M,&NR); SEA co-ordinator,
+In accordance with the provisions of Section 11 of the Planning and Development Act (2000) as amended, and the SEA Directive, a copy of the Scoping Issues Report was circulated to the following Environmental Authorities: Environmental Protection Agency (EPA); Minister for the Environment; community & Local

-Environmental Heritage Service, Department of the Environment- Northern Ireland (DoENI); Department of Agriculture, Food, Fisheries and Forestry (DAFF&F) and adjacent Counties.
-Copies were also sent to the Prescribed Bodies, as stipulated in the Planning and Development Act 2000, (as amended).
+Government: Minister for the Arts, Heritage & the Gaeltacht(DA,H&G); Minister for Communications, Marine and natural Resources(DC,M,&NR); SEA co-ordinator, Environmental Heritage Service, Department of the Environment- Northern Ireland (DoENI); Department of Agriculture, Food, Fisheries and Forestry (DAFF&F).